-No. The exam schedule is always posted at the start of the semester and midterms times are noted in the course outline.
+No. Students are given their exam schedules prior to the start of the semester and therefore have time to change their courses if they are concerned about the scheduling of exams.
 It is your responsibility to check when your final exams are scheduled.
 If you have exams that are scheduled at the same time or overlap in any way, you need to drop and choose another course before the end of the Add Period.
-More information can be found by reading the University of Guelph's policy on final examinations, under the heading Student's Responsibilities.
+More information can be found by reading the University of Guelph's policy on final examinations, under the heading Student's Responsibilities on page 37.

 What is the minimum average I need to stay in the program?